donnani/a1-irenealisjahbana/A1_Irene Alisjahbana.md

 The total KBTU combined electricity and gas consumption in PG&E territory in 2017 is 2.73e11 kBTU.
 The average annual electricity consumption per customer is 21951.5 kBTU and the average annual gas consumption per customer is 43258 kBTU.
 Note that the values obtained here are the results of the modified dataset in which the duplicate for month 9 in the Q4 was deleted before the analysis.

+DN: We came to slightly different total KBTU's and very differeny electricity and gas averages (thought we both found that gas was about twice electricity).
+This could be because I did not find the duplicate in month 9.

 #### Q5: How would you explain the results of this chart to an average property owner in Northern California?
 What would be the value of conducting further "seasonal" analyses of energy use, compared to "year-long" analyses, and how would you define seasonal boundaries?